 Any stockholder giving a proxy has the power to revoke it at any time before it is exercised.
 You may revoke the proxy by filing an instrument of revocation or a duly executed proxy bearing a later date with our Secretary at our principal executive offices, 5321 Corporate Boulevard, Baton Rouge, Louisiana 70808.
-You may also revoke your proxy by attending the Annual Meeting and voting in person.
+You may also revoke your proxy by attending the virtual Annual Meeting and voting through the virtual Annual Meeting platform.
 If you do not revoke your proxy, we will vote the proxy at the Annual Meeting in accordance with the instructions indicated on your proxy card.